adrenallen/EasyLeaderboard/README.md

 ## :rocket: Ready To Go Clients
 ### [Godot 4 Client](https://github.com/adrenallen/EasyLeaderboard-Godot)

+## :bulb: Game Jam Suggestions
+For game jams, you likely will not need more than basic validation.

+By using a game key ending with `-basic-validation`, all scores will automatically be checked for payload tampering via a validation hash.
+This is easily circumvented by anyone that _really_ tries to cheat, but for the sake of quick/short games it will generally suffice to prevent spoofed scores.

+If your game can't use a client above, you can [see how basic validation works here](validators/generic_hash.js)

+You can optionally use the free hosted version of EasyLeaderboard by pointing your game at [https://lb.userdefined.io](https://lb.userdefined.io).

 ## :parachute: Coming Soon
 - [ ] Proper paging system